microsoft/VerifiableCredentials-Verification-SDK-Typescript/README.md

     // Use when one wants to validate that SIOP was presented to the relying party (audience).
 Optional.
     .useAudience('https://example.org', 'did:test:12345678');

-    let validator = new ValidatorBuilder()
+    // The constructor can be create once for a specific a specific token type. let validator = new ValidatorBuilder()
     .useValidators(tokenValidatorsBuilder.build())
     .build();